compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/task_estimate_storage_req.md

 - binary file format -> unreadable for humans
 - same info as SAM files
 - standard alignment file
-- smaller and more efficient for software comapred to SAM files -> ssaves time and reduces costs of computation and storage (https://zymoresearch.eu/blogs/blog/what-are-sam-and-bam-files) (https://www.internationalgenome.org/category/cram/)
+- smaller and more efficient for software comapred to SAM files -> saves time and reduces costs of computation and storage

+  (https://zymoresearch.eu/blogs/blog/what-are-sam-and-bam-files)
+  (https://www.internationalgenome.org/category/cram/)